About

 A community of scholars who care

 Our faculty are experts in their fields, but they’re also approachable and passionate about wanting to make an impact on our students.
-That’s our culture — we care about the work, the people, and our community.
+That’s our culture: we care about the work, the people, and our community.

-Forestry professor Mike Aust is like many CNRE faculty — he has just the right mix of dedicated and demanding.
-He takes his undergraduate students into the field rain or shine, and wherever there’s a flow of multi-colored hardhats and neon safety vests, he’s often in the lead.
+Forestry professor Mike Aust is like many CNRE faculty — he has just the right mix of dedication and demanding.
+He takes his undergraduate students into the field rain or shine, and wherever there’s a flow of multicolored hardhats and neon safety vests, he’s often in the lead.
 He’s also advised and mentored more than 40 graduate students and has been recognized as a dedicated and approachable teacher who challenges students in an active-learning environment.